Frequently Asked Questions

 F2b Golden Doodle (35%/65%)

-This is a backcross of an F1b to one of the original parent lines.
-We have this kind of doodle to make a more poodle doodle than the F1 but not as poodle as the F1b x poodle.
+This is a backcross of an F1b to and F1.
+The purpose is to make a doodle with a balance in between the F1 and F1b.
 The result is a puppy who retains much of the 50/50 vigor but leans slightly more towards the poodle aspects.
 This is a great puppy for people who have mild to moderate allergies.
 We have not had this kind of litter yet but hope to in the near future!

 F1 Teddy Bear Golden Doodle (50%/50%)